 Not a long time ago, a video went viral on social media made by a French film director, photographer, blogger, and traveler named Benjamin Martinie, also known as TOLT.
 He is mostly known because of making videos of the beauties of different countries, using opposite adjectives with the title “Don’t Go to (the name of the country)”.
 On one of his latest videos, he targeted Iran and indicated how great Iran is.
-Thanks to his original editing style and his eye for detail, Tolt creates unique immersive stories that will just make you want to pack and go.
+Thanks to his original editing style and his eye for detail, Tolt creates unique immersive stories that will just make you want to pack and go to that country.
 Moreover, he somehow changed people’s thoughts and showed them the real picture of Iran.
-According to him, the aim of this film is changing the preconceived ideas about Iran.
+According to him, the aim of this film is to change the preconceived ideas about Iran.
 So, here are the reasons that you shouldn’t even consider coming to Iran!

 Not everyone in the world knows what are the nicest things about Iran.
 They have no idea how enchanting this country is, what a rich history it has, how friendly its people are, and how safe it is.
 All they think they know comes from the media and all the lies and rumors which has made people judge Iran different from its real picture.
 However, better seen as told, thanks to people who break these thoughts and travel to Iran, these travelers have tried to show Iran as it really is based on their spectacular experience.